Tycale/network_seminar/student_feedback.md

     - My only grief regarding the writing style is the (too frequent) use of the pronoun "we" (impersonal construction would imho have been better).
 Because of this, in the introduction of section 4 (Performance of websockets) it felt as if the students made the experiments that are explained in later sections.
 That impression was corrected right away in the next subsection (4.1) but still that felt a little awkward.
 My simple proposal to fix this would be to simply rephrase the last sentences in that paragraph and avoid the use of the pronoun 'we'.

-    - The writing style is sufficient, it is simple and all in all a pleasant read.
-There are a few typos here and there but nothing too bad.

-* Good:
-    - I found the organization of this text to be very clear, logical and easy to follow.

 ### Figures
 * To improve:
     - Maybe the Figure 2 illustrating the Websocket packet structure is useless in terms of understanding the text.

-    - The paper made good use of the figures that are mentioned in the paper.
-Usually, their use illustrates well the discussion but I would however either drop figure 7 or 8 since they convey the same message (the overhead diminishes with the chunk size, hence the throughput increases when the chunk size increases).
+    - I would however either drop figure 7 or 8 since they convey the same message (the overhead diminishes with the chunk size, hence the throughput increases when the chunk size increases).

-    - Figures overall are nicely used.
-Figures 1 through 4 are really good, they perfectly support the explanations while being simple and easy to understand.
-The following figures are less easy to read, in part due to a poor choice of colors in the plots.
-Really light colors such as the light green and blue being used make some figures such as 5 less comfortable to read for no reason.
-Maybe also add a little bit more space between both parts of figure 5, to have a cleaner cut between each text.
+    - Maybe also add a little bit more space between both parts of figure 5, to have a cleaner cut between each text.

-* Good:
-    - Figures add value, enabling to understand more easily key concepts such as different polling methods and their efficiencies, and showing clear results.
-    - They are correctly explained in the text
-    - The paper provides enough figures.

-    - Each figure provides additional information and visual help to the reader for almost every technical part of the survey.
-This allows the reader to sharpen its understanding of the discussed subject.
-They are all deeply covered in the text and cover almost the whole paper.
-Further figures would not help a reader to have a better understanding of the survey, according to me, since the part not covered by figures are really clearly explained.

 ### General